French Press Cold Brew Topped With Cold Foam is so delicious. Caffeinated, cold, and perfect for hot summer days.

 Depending on your grinder, you may need to grind in batches until you get the amount you need.
 If your grinds are too fine, you will end up with cloudy coffee concentrate.

-You can buy a *(affiliate) coffee grinder to easily grind the beans at home.
+Check out this *affiliate link for coffee grinders to easily grind the beans at home.

 Give these recipes with coffee a try: